MLPerf Mobile Inference Benchmark

 \section{Abstract}

-MLPerf Mobile is the first industry-standard open-source mobile benchmark developed by industry members and academic researchers to allow performance/accuracy evaluation of mobile devices with different AI chips and software stacks.
+This paper presents the first industry-standard open-source machine learning (ML) benchmark to allow performance and accuracy evaluation of mobile devices with different AI chips and software stacks.
 The benchmark draws from the expertise of leading mobile-SoC vendors, ML-framework providers, and model producers.
-In this paper, we motivate the drive to demystify mobile-AI performance and present MLPerf Mobile's design considerations, architecture, and implementation.
-The benchmark comprises a suite of models that operate with standard data sets, quality metrics, and run rules.
-For the first iteration, we developed an Android app to provide an “out-of-the-box” inference test for computer vision and natural-language processing on mobile devices.
-MLPerf Mobile Inference also supports non-smartphone devices such as laptops and mobile PCs.
-As a whole, it can serve as a framework for integrating future models, for customizing quality-target thresholds to evaluate system performance, for comparing software frameworks, and for assessing heterogeneous-hardware capabilities for machine learning, all fairly and faithfully with reproducible results.
+It comprises a suite of models that operate with standard data sets, quality metrics and run rules.
+We describe the design and implementation of this domain-specific ML benchmark.
+The current benchmark version comes as a mobile app for different computer vision and natural language processing tasks.
+The benchmark also supports non-smartphone devices, such as laptops and mobile PCs.
+Benchmark results from the first two rounds reveal the overwhelming complexity of the underlying mobile ML system stack, emphasizing the need for transparency in mobile ML performance analysis.
+The results also show that the strides being made all through the ML stack improve performance.
+Within six months, offline throughput improved by 3$\times$, while latency reduced by as much as 12$\times$.
+ML is an evolving field with changing use cases, models, data sets and quality targets.
+MLPerf Mobile will evolve and serve as an open-source community framework to guide research and innovation for mobile AI.